UltraByteSoftwares/vscode-markdown-tree/README.md

                 main.js
     ```</pre>

-- Indent the tree items with spaces or tabs (but not both simultaneously within one `ultree` block)
+- Use either tabs or spaces to indent (but not both together inside `ultree` block)
-- Pasting the output of `tree` command works as well
-- You can also control the output by specifying the options at the beginning of the `ultree` block in `key: value` format as shown in the image above

 ## Options
+Options can be specified as `key: value` pairs at the beginning of the body of `ultree` block.

 Here are the currently supported options